tetsuo/tetsuo.github.io/articles/flixbox.md

 While elm-ts bears a surface-level resemblance to Elm, they function quite differently under the hood.
 Additionally, Elm employs the Hindley-Milner type system, which [differs significantly](https://dev.to/lucamug/typescript-and-elm-3g38) from TypeScript's type system.

-The application state in flixbox is managed through messages and an update function—similar to Redux but with a more functional approach.
-This pattern simplifies state management, making testing and debugging more straightforward.
+In flixbox, application state is managed through messages and an update function—similar to Redux but with a more functional approach.
+This cyclical pattern significantly simplifies state management, making testing and debugging (including time-travel debugging) much more straightforward.

 For those interested in exploring FRP further, here are some resources: